-The Master of Science degree in Informatics from the School of Library and Information Management (SLIM) at Emporia State University (ESU) is a two-year interdisciplinary program that combines the expertise of faculty in the Information Systems program of the ESU School of Business and SLIM.
+The Master of Science degree in Informatics from the Department of Interdisciplinary Studies at Emporia State University is a two-year interdisciplinary program that combines the expertise of faculty in the Information Systems program of the ESU School of Business and SLIM.
 Courses are all online and sequenced to enable students to graduate in two years by taking two courses per semester, including summers.Request More Information

 What can you do with a degree in Informatics?

 In a day and age where companies in nearly every industry are competing for the upper hand, the value of data analytics is skyrocketing.
 Whether in a commercial, academic, or medical field, gathering data, analyzing it, and utilizing it is one of the most effective ways of improving business decisions.

 Informatics is an emerging field revolving around data analytics that creates new and exciting professional opportunities.
 Students who graduate with a Master of Science in Informatics are qualified for a range of jobs in military, business, not-for-profit, public, legal, and other sectors.
 This program, which is heavy in statistics and mathematics, will prepare students to work with large and messy datasets that may be found in a number of industries, write code, and analyze that data.
 Potential careers include: